danzafar/tidyspark/dev_guide.md

     # given an expression and the list of columns as a data mask, eval the expression
     eval <- rlang:::eval_tidy(dot, df_cols)

-    [omitted code dealing with grouped or windowed data for this ex.]
+    [omitted code dealing with grouped or windowed data]

     # get the jobj of the resulting Column using the jc slot
     jcol <- if (class(eval) == "Column") eval@jc